Phil Savage: Senior Bowl

 Savage was named the executive director for the Senior Bowl in May 2012 where he served until May 2018.
 During that time he worked as the color analysis for the Crimson Tide Sports Network.

 Arizona Hotshots

 In June 2018, Savage joined the Arizona Hotshots of the Alliance of American Football as their general manager.

+New York Jets

+In 2019, Savage was hired by the New York Jets as a senior personnel advisor under general manager Joe Douglas.

+On November 19, 2024, Savage was named interim general manager following the firing of general manager Joe Douglas.
+Following the season, the Jets organization retained Savage as a consultant.

 Analyst career

 In April 2009, with Savage no longer in the NFL, he was asked to provide color commentary for the University of Alabama A-Day game along with Eli Gold.
 Savage voiced an interest in the open position left vacant by Ken Stabler.
 In June 2009, Savage was officially named part of the Crimson Tide Sports Network (CTSN).